EU climate goals: Staying on track in times of recession? Introductory statement to a panel discussion at Frankfurt Finance Summit

 The root causes behind stranded assets are not only political decisions, but also technological progress or consumer preference changes.
-[Think of horse carriages after the invention of cars, or telephone boxes after the invention of cell phones, for example.]

 In the same vein, some oil companies and their sub-contractors may find themselves with a range of “stranded assets” on their balance sheets, because increasing efforts to achieve a net zero emissions target may imply, that some oil reserves may never be sold to clients.

 Role of central banks in combating climate change

 Here the question arises: How do central banks deal with the impact of climate change?

 First and foremost, a key requirement for resilience is to look ahead.
 Therefore, financial markets need adequate data and models to price and manage cli-mate-related risks.

 In their role in banking supervision and as guardians of financial stability, central banks must ensure that climate risks are reflected in bank stress tests and accounted for in disclosure and risk management practices.

 In terms of monetary policy, we will need to adjust our economic models and forecasting tools.
 The goal is to better understand the impact of climate change on inflation and inflation expectations.

 But central banks could do even more to support risk transparency and to better protect their own monetary policy portfolios.

 Central banks should also factor climate-related financial risks into their own risk management.